opensocdebug/osd-doc/overview/overview.md

 ![Overview of an Open SoC Debug debug system](../images/overview.png "Debug System Overview")

-Figure 1 shows an overview of the different components in an Open SoC Debug-based debug system.
+The overview figure shows the different components in an Open SoC Debug-based debug system.
 The most important components are the debug modules that monitor or interact with the SoC components via specified interfaces.
 A debug network is used to exchange messages between those